Always an Adventure...

 Drove north through Fort William and had a stop at Loch Arkaig for a walk to some waterfalls, then on via Glen Garry to Kyle of Lochalsh.
 Had a tourist stop at Eileen Donan castle (which I've always wanted to see since looking at a picture postcard of it years ago!) - such a great setting, must be beautiful with a good sunset!
 Crossing the bridge to Skye we found what seemed to be a good spot with superb views over the Isle of Rassay.
 Little did we know, the midges were about to attack :) Climbed up some random hill behind the tent after dinner, mainly to get away from the pests, then hid in the car for a while before racing to our sleeping bags.

-Loch Arkaig; Eileen Donan Castle; "O'er the S
+Loch Arkaig; Eileen Donan Castle; "O'er the Sea to Skye"

 Day 4 - 23rd Aug